 Test scores can clear the path to advanced classes.

-In the case of Advanced Placement or SAT Subject tests, a high enough score in high school can vault a new college student over the introductory courses and straight into higher-level work.
+In the case of Advanced Placement tests (and previously the SAT subject tests, which were abruptly “retired” by the College Board in January 2021), a high enough score in high school can vault a new college student over the introductory courses and straight into higher-level work.
 In a test-optional environment, and with distance learning changing the nature of course-based assessment, these strong data points help to further differentiate a candidate.

 Test scores keep students’ options open.